sudwebd/ClassroomFriends/README.md

         user: 'root',
         password : 'root',
         port : 3000, //port mysql
-        database:'test'
+        database:'classroomfriends'

-You're gonna need to create a DB named 'test' or whatever you name it,  import t_user.sql
+You're gonna need to create a DB named 'classroomfriends' or whatever you name it,  import classroomfriends.sql

 ## Open your Browser
-And type: localhost:3000/api/user
+And type: localhost:3000/login